Applications are to be made through an online Submittable form, which will be made available when applications open.

 The judges’ decision will be final.
 No correspondence will be entered into.

 Applicants from former rounds (both successful and unsuccessful) may reapply in this round.
 However, preference will be given to writers who haven’t previously received a Neilma Sidney Literary Travel Fund grant.

 Recipients agree to abide by the terms of the Neilma Sidney Literary Travel Fund agreement.

 Travel activity must be undertaken within one year following the date of the agreement.
-For Round 6, this means travel must take place between 1 June 2020 and 31 May 2021 (dates inclusive).
+For Round 6, this means travel must take place between 1 July 2021 and 30 June 2022 (dates inclusive).

 Recipients will be fully responsible for coordination and delivery of travel activity (including appropriate insurances, etc).

 Recipients will be required to complete an acquittal within two months of the end of the travel activity.

 Recipients will be required to write a 500-word article about the travel activity for potential publication by Writers Victoria and/or The Myer Foundation.

 Recipients will be required to acknowledge the Neilma Sidney Literary Travel Fund, The Myer Foundation, and Writers Victoria in any promotion or publication resulting from the work supported during the activity.